watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 pip install -e '.[mujoco]'
 ```

 other dependencies should be there already, thanks to help from our hpc admin Zhiguo.
-Test mujoco by running python and import mujoco_py, and then try make a InvertedPendulum-v2 env.
-If everything works, then mujoco is good to go.

 6.
 install torch into your rl virtualenv, according to pytorch website